 Many of the devices that you use every day have a way for you to capture an image of your screen.
-Laptop and desktop computers have it, you can screenshot on an Apple iPhone or iPad, and you can even take a screenshot on a gaming console like the Nintendo Switch.
+You may already know how to screenshot on Acer laptop if you have one of those, you can screenshot on an Apple iPhone or iPad, and you can even take a screenshot on a gaming console like the Nintendo Switch.
 So if you have been wondering how to take a screenshot on a Pixel 4A then you may be wondering where that feature is found on the device.

 The Google Pixel 4A smartphone runs the Android operating system and has many of the features that you will find on other Android phones.

 This includes the ability to install apps, take pictures, receive emails, and adjust various settings.

 But you can also take a screenshot, which creates a picture of what you see on your phone screen.